fractalide/fractalide/README.md

 Consulting not limited to just Fractalide work, but Rust gigs in general.

 ### Contributing to Fractalide
-The contributors are listed in `fractalide/support/upkeepers.nix` (add yourself).
+* The contributors are listed in `fractalide/support/upkeepers.nix` (add yourself).

-Please read this document before you send a patch:
 * Fractalide uses the [C4.2 (Collective Code Construction Contract)](CONTRIBUTING.md) process for contributions.
 Please read this if you are unfamiliar with it.
-Fractalide grows by the slow and careful accretion of simple, minimal solutions to real problems faced by many people.
+* Fractalide grows by the slow and careful accretion of simple, minimal solutions to real problems faced by many people.

 ### Documentation
 * [RustFBP](https://docs.rs/rustfbp) provides all the needed functionality to allow for declarative dataflow.